The Origin

 Bands

-During the years, I played with many school and friend bands ranging from rock to jazz, but the band that was the most fun and gave me the best experience was the Wigan Youth Jazz Orchestra where I played under the leadership of Dave Little and occasionally Ian Darrington.
+In the beginning, I played with school and friend bands ranging from rock to jazz, but the band that was the most fun and gave me the best early experience was the Wigan Youth Jazz Orchestra where I played under the leadership of Dave Little and occasionally Ian Darrington.
 Here I honed my jazz playing skills and also the skill of following a conductor which isn't as easy as it seems.
 While in the band we played loads of gigs in lots of places, but the most notable events would be either the numerous Wigan Jazz Festivals where we shared the stage with professional musicians from around the world, or the Bavarian and Czech Republic tour we went on performing in numerous places along the way through the two countries.

 Recording and Youtube